Hashnode/support/docs/hashnode-glossary.md

 ## RFAs (Request for Article)

 RFA is a repository of crowdsourced topics developers want to read next.
-This helps writers come up with article ideas quickly alongside helping readers get content they want to read.
+This helps writers come up with article ideas quickly alongside and give readers read contents they can't find elsewhere.

 ## Article